Starting as a dental hygienist

 Another option is to buy into an existing dental hygienist or dental practice, making you a co-owner (partner) in a maatschap (professional partnership) or shareholder in a bv (private limited company).
 The practice belongs to all partners or shareholders, but you treat your patients under your own name.

-Established practices will have already built up a reputation and is generating turnover.
+Established practices will have already built up a reputation and are generating turnover.
 When buying into an established practice you will need to pay for things like goodwill.
 Goodwill is what you pay for the company’s reputation and future profits.
 Calculate if you can recoup the buy-in within a reasonable period of time.

 Taking over a practice